 The CurrentContext property is available at run-time only.
 This read-only property provides the current context.
+Developers can:

-Developers can save off the current context into a local variable, set a new context, and then restore the original context from the local variable before finishing.
+- Save off the current context into a local variable. - Set a new context. - Restore the original context from the local variable before finishing.

 This permits the application to use the CreateContext Method with an additional context when an initial context has already been established.

-The following program code demonstrates the use of the CurrentContext Property (read-only) in a hypothetical example of saving and restoring the current context of an application:
+The program code in Figure 26 demonstrates the use of the CurrentContext Property (read-only) in a hypothetical example of saving and restoring the current context of an application: